livingdocsIO/documentation/reference-docs/project-config/editor_settings.md

 Added in: `release-2020-07`

-The editor settings are sent to the editor and control the behavior of your editor, in particular:
+The editor settings control the behavior of your editor UX, in particular:
 - user menu
 - main navigation
 - dashboards
+- start page
-- startPage
+- media library
-- mediaLibrary
+- text formatting

 An example:
 ```js